Scroll down for more details/photos and click on any image to see a larger version

 If you want to steep in a Paris experience, you cannot do better: prize-winning, artisanal boulangeries and patisseries, flower shops, cafes, restaurants, boutiques,

 bookstores, cheese shops, wine stores, all in endless supply.

-A few blocks away, at the foot of the butte, is Paris's fabrics district (Marche St Pierre), including Dreyfus, six floors of every imaginable material, colour and
+A few blocks away, at the foot of the butte, is Paris's most famous fabric district, Marche St Pierre, including Dreyfus, six floors of every imaginable material, colour and